+[Start off by describing why we are developing the method- if we want to determine which genes are important for survival in freshwater, first we need to identify conditions in which F. tularensis lives in freshwater!]

 Previous literature shows that F. tularensis survives at lower temperatures in aquatic environments.
-We wanted to validate what temperature F. tularensis would survive best in freshwater.
+In order to determine what temperature would permit the most F. tularensis LVS survival in freshwater, we XXXX.
 Water was taken from the Beaver River, and filter sterilized and inoculated with F. tularensis LVS.
 The inoculated water was distributed into nine flasks, with three flasks being kept at each temperature.
 Cells were incubated at three different temperatures, 4°C, 16°C, and 25°C (Fig. 1).
 The cells were plated over a series of days, until there were no cells were viable.
 Cells were viable through day 35 at 4°C, through day 14 at 16°C, and through day 7 at 25°C (Fig. 2).
 On day 7 the 4°C, 16°C, and 25°C sample averages (CFU/mL) were 1.23 x 106, 1.02 x 103, and 1.63 x 102, respectively.
 A further drop off was found on day 14 with the sample averages (CFU/mL) of 4°C, 16°C, and 25°C were respectively, 1.03 x 105, 4.67 x 102, and no viable cells.